Barry Robson

-Barry Gordon George Robson (born 7 November 1978) is a Scottish football coach and former player who is currently the interim manager of Scottish Premiership club Aberdeen.
+Barry Gordon George Robson (born 7 November 1978) is a Scottish professional football manager and former player.
 Robson played as a midfielder for several clubs in Scotland, England and Canada and represented Scotland internationally.

 Robson began his career as a youth player with Rangers before spells with Inverness Caledonian Thistle, Dundee United and finally Celtic in his native Scotland.
 A move to England followed, where he spent two and a half years with Middlesbrough.
 Robson then moved to Canada to play for MLS side Vancouver Whitecaps FC before returning to England after one season to sign for Sheffield United.
-Robson returned to Scotland, joining Aberdeen in summer 2013.
-He retired from professional football in 2016 and took up a coaching position with Aberdeen.
+Robson then returned to Scotland, joining Aberdeen in summer 2013.
+He retired from professional football in 2016 after three seasons there.

+After retiring as player, Robson took a coaching position with Aberdeen.
+After a run of good results in his second stint as their interim manager, Robson became Aberdeen manager in 2023.
+He was sacked a year later.

 Robson appeared 17 times for Scotland between 2007 and 2012.

 Club career

 Early career

 Robson began his professional career with Rangers, but failed to break through to the first team.
-During his time at Ibrox he was given the nickname 'Baby Oleg' by teammates who perceived a resemblance to the club's Russian defender Oleg Kuznetsov.
+During his time at Ibrox he was given the nickname 'Baby Oleg' by teammates who perceived a resemblance to the club's Ukrainian defender Oleh Kuznetsov.
 In October 1997, he signed for Inverness Caledonian Thistle, and although not always a first team regular in his early Inverness career, helped them win promotion from the Second Division in 1999.
 Robson spent most of the 1999–2000 season on loan at Forfar Athletic, but thereafter returned to establish himself in the Inverness line-up.